ronsos/CarND-AdvLaneLines-Proj4/writeup.md

 Vehicle offset was calculated according to the following steps.
 First, the lane center is found using by averaging the bottom pixel of each lane line.
 This lane center value is subtracted from the value of the image center (half the width of the image).
 This gives the offset in pixels.
 Multiplying that value by 3.7 gives the distance in meters.

-Here is the cide snippet that performs the offset calculation:
+Here is the code snippet that performs the offset calculation:

 `lane_center = (left_fitx[-1] + right_fitx[-1]) / 2
 lane_width_pixels = right_fitx[-1] - left_fitx[-1]
 image_center = warped.shape[1] / 2